BriantOliveira/Personal-Notebook/machine-learning.md

 * For a robot vacuum: Keep vacuuming, or go back to the charging station?

 Reinforcement learning algorithms gather data as they go, learning from trial and error.

+The goal of reinforcement learning is to maximize a cumulative reward function--or equivalently, minimize a cost function--given a set of actions and results.

+Reinforcement learning is modeled to mimic the way we learn in the real world.
+We try to solve problems using different techniques.
+Most of the time, nothing of merit results from our experiments.
+But occasionally, we stumble upon a set of actions that cause a sweet reward.
+When this happens, we attempt to repeat those actions that get us rewarded.

+If we are rewarded yet again, we further associate those actions with the reward, and this is known as the reinforcement cycle.
+The entire process is also known as performance maximization.

+Discover how to fly a quadcopter by minimizing the function which evaluates the chances of it crashing.

+* Learn to beat a video game like 'Super Mario Bros.' by minimizing the time it takes to get to the castle.
+* Attempt to take a photo and "re-draw" it in the style of a particular artist.
+* Automate the trading of stocks and securities by maximizing profit and minimizing transaction fees.

+Reinforcement learning is a bit different from regular supervised and unsupervised learning.
+To illustrate this difference, imagine you had a rubick's cube.
+With unsupervised learning, none of your data has a label.
+Due to this, you neither know if the cube is in a solved state, an unsolved state, or even what you need to do with it!
+All you can do is learn about the structure of the cube--namely that it has six distinct colors, and 9 pieces per face, all belonging to a specific color.

+With supervised learning, your aim might be to find if the rubick's cube is in a solved configuration or not.
+To teach a computer this, you'd have to show it many hundreds of examples of rubick's cubes, each labeled solved or not-solved.
+We refer to this 'dense' labeling.

+With reinforcement learning, your goal might be something like given a rubick's cube in some initial configuration, derive a set of actions which would result in it being solved.
+Training a computer to do this would involve having the computer attempt to change the state of the cube many times, and then after a while, informing the computer if it's succeeded or failed.
+With enough trials, the computer will get better at quickly doing those actions which result in a successfully solved puzzle, irrespective of the initial configuration of the cube.
+As such, reinforcement is a type of 'sparsely' labeled, semi-supervised learning.

+To learn more about reinforcement learning, take a look at the Dive Deeper section.
+We won't return to reinforcement learning in this class, but it's important to be aware of it as a data scientist.
+Much work has been done using reinforcement learning and deep neural networks that are of benefit to machine learning.

+**6. Dimensionality Reduction**

+The goal of dimensionality reduction is to systematically and intelligently reduce the number of features considered in a dataset.
+Stated differently, trim the fat off.
+Often times, in one's eagerness to collect enough data for machine learning to be effective, you might add irrelevant features to your dataset.
+Bad features have the effect of hindering the machine learning process, and make your data harder to understand.
+Dimensionality reduction attempts to trim your dataset down to the bare essentials needed for decision-making.More Examples

+* Given a 100 question survey, attempt to find the gist of what is truly being assessed; then rephrase it with just 5 questions.
+* Build a robot that can recognize pictures of similar objects, even if they are rotated at odd angles and orientations.
+* Compress a video stream by reducing the number of colors.
+* Summarize a long book.

+Dimensionality reduction falls into the realm of unsupervised learning because you don't instruct the computer which features you want it to create.
+Rather, the computer infers this information automatically by examining your unlabeled data.

 **What are some common applications of machine learning in industry today?**